 An easy, fresh, healthy, and super flavorful open faced sandwich to embrace asparagus season, with fresh homemade ricotta and pesto.
 Serve as a cold Vegetarian appetizer on mini crostini for tea parties or full bread slices for a light lunch!

 Asparagus is available year-round (thank goodness), but spring is the best season for the freshest, with April being primetime, baby!

 I just love it.
-Sometimes I’ll simply roast up a bundle with olive oil and balsamic vinegar, then eat the spears like you would licorice sticks.
+Sometimes I’ll simply make oven roasted asparagus and eat the spears right off the tray like you would licorice sticks.
 (Hey, finger food comes in many different forms at my house.)
 This time, however, I decided they needed a bed.
 HA.
 As in toasted bread.

 Doesn’t this lovely ‘lil open faced sandwich scream freshness and spring?
 I’m so in love with it!

 Ingredients you need for this open faced sandwich